sylhare/Kotlin/README.md

 - Control the data flow
  	- You want to control how the value of your object is handled
 	- You don't want anyone using the data without knowing how to
-	- Make everything a sprivate as possible
+	- Make everything as private as possible
 - Data object, feature envy
 - Classes finishing by `-er` or `-or`
 	- Should be a job of the class, or implemented as a pattern